-After this success, Gaston Glock early on adopted the term GLOCK Petfection, intending this to be a never ending goal of making and selling the very best handguns possible.
+After this success, Gaston Glock early on adopted the term GLOCK Perfection, intending this to be a never-ending goal of making and selling the very best handguns possible.
 To support this, any modifications to the GLOCK gun were simply integrated into ongoing manufacture.

-Third Generation guns added finger placementridges on the front strap and a dished out thumb rest on the top of the side panels, along with an accessory rail located on the dustcover.
-As far as internal changes, I doubt any one person has a complete listing.
+Third Generation guns added finger placement ridges on the front strap and a dished out thumb rest on the top of the side panels, along with an accessory rail located on the dustcover.
+As far as internal changes, I doubt anyone has a complete listing.
 I even doubt that GLOCK Gmbh itself has a formal list.

 The Gen4 sample discussed here is the Model 17 in 9x19mm.
 The Model 22 in .40S&W is the only other Gen4 available right now.
-(My best information is that most of the other GLOCK models will become 4th Gen.)
+My best information is that most of the other GLOCK models will become 4th Gen.